lexain12/MadelbrotOpt/README.md

 ## Optimisation

-The main idea of optimisation, is to use the SIMD (single instruction, multiple data) instructions.
+The main idea of optimization, is to use the SIMD (single instruction, multiple data) instructions.
 By using this instruction, we can calculate multiple points in one iteration.

 In my case, I was using SSE set of instruction, so I could calculate four points in once.